CGCnix/soilleirwl/README.md

 This software is in early development and not really supposed to be run currently.
 However it technically can be run by building using `make` file.
 And setting the `SWL_DRM_DEVICE` environment variable to be the file drm card if it's not set it defaults `/dev/dri/card0`.

 Keybinds:
-All keybindings are combined with the modifiers `CTRL+ALT`
+All keybindings are combined with the modifier `CTRL`

 - Enter/Return (Spawn a havoc terminal)
 - F[1-12] (Swap to TTY #)
 - Escape (Exit)
 - Tab (Swap active client)
-- Arrow keys move client 10px that direction (NOTE: this code assumes 1920x1080 size)
+- q (Quit the currently focused client)

+Mouse:
+- Resize Client Mouse + Alt
+- Move Client Mouse + Ctrl

 ### Problems in the current build
 - Only one GPU is supported